serrintine/serrintine.github.io/about.md

 ／人◕ ‿‿ ◕人＼

-### Become meguca!
+### Wassup mahous?

-Wassup mahous.
 I'm an alien space ferret.
 I can grant you any wish if you make a contract with me.
 Become meguca.

 Let's fight against entropy!